Most of us expect to outlive our animal companions but what if, due to medical incapacity or death, we are no longer able to care for them?

-For more information on PAWS Lifetime Care Program, or to let us know if you have already included PAWS in your estate plans, please contact Valerie Leonard at 425.412.4038 or firstname.lastname@example.org.
+For more information on our Lifetime Care Program, or to let us know you have already included PAWS in your estate plans, please contact Valerie Leonard at 425.412.4038 or firstname.lastname@example.org.
 All inquiries will be kept strictly confidential, and imply no obligation to make a gift.

 PAWS is recognized as a 501(c)(3) non-profit.
 Our tax ID number is 91-6073154.